 In the eyes of the customers, it is no longer enough just to buy an item and then leave – it has to be an experience.
 On the long run, it is therefore not sufficient only to focus on change and development.
 It always has to be in relation to the customer’s needs and wishes.

 Read more about customer experience and the digital transformation

 Try our POS-system for 30 days

-Get access to the Point-of-Sale system, NP Retail, and the ERP system, Dynamics NAV, on PC, tablet and smartphone.
+Get access to the Point-of-Sale system, NP Retail, and the ERP system, Business Central, on PC, tablet and smartphone.
 As a bonus, you also get access to our web store solution, NP Ecommerce.